Layoff plan of 450 PTDC regular employees finalised

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The members of Board of Governors of Associated Hotels of Pakistan (AHP), Pakistan Tours Limited (PTL) and PTDC Motels North (pvt) Ltd and Flashman’s Hotel have decided to close their respective companies besides laying off their employees with immediate effect in view of their present positions and prevailing Covid-19 situation.
+RAWALPINDI: The members of Board of Governors of Associated Hotels of Pakistan (AHP), Pakistan Tours Limited (PTL) and PTDC Motels North (pvt) Ltd and Flashman’s Hotel has decided to close their respective companies besides laying off their employees with immediate effect in view of their present positions and prevailing COVID-19 situation.

 However, final decision in this regard would be taken in today’s (Thursday) BoG meeting to be reportedly chaired by Chairman National Tourism Coordination Board (NTCB).
 According to credible sources in the PTDC and its motels, the meetings of BoG were held recently which expressed serious concerns on the state of affairs and continued accumulation of liabilities, non-payment of salaries to the employees and non-availability of a viable source to clear them.